roopesh-jsp/interviewBuddy-FS-task-/README.md

 ## 💾 Database Setup

-This project uses **SQLite** for easy setup and portability.
+This project uses **PostgreSQL** as its database, hosted on [**Neon**](https://neon.tech/) (a serverless Postgres provider).

-When you run the application for the first time, Sequelize will automatically create a `database.sqlite` file in the `backend` directory.
-No manual database configuration is needed.
+Unlike SQLite, this setup requires a connection string to a remote database.
+You must add your Neon DB connection string as `DATABASE_URL` in the `backend/.env` file to connect the application.

 ---